guirgsilva/Descomplicando_Kubernetes/day-2/README.md

     - name: shared-storage
       emptyDir:
         sizeLimit: "256Mi"
-Let’s break down what each part of this YAML file does:

-Containers:

-web-server: Runs the NGINX web server, exposing port 80.
-It has a memory limit of 128 Mi and a CPU limit of 0.5 (50% of a CPU core).
-Requests are set to ensure the container always has access to 64 Mi of memory and 30% of a CPU core.
-utility: Runs a lightweight Alpine Linux container with a sleep command to keep it active.
-It has lower resource needs, with limits of 64 Mi memory and 20% of a CPU, and requests of 32 Mi memory and 10% of a CPU.
+Explanation of Configuration
+Containers and Resource Management web-server Container:

+Runs the nginx image and exposes port 80.
+Limits:
+Memory: 128 Mi
+CPU: 0.5 cores (50% of a CPU)
+Requests:
+Memory: 64 Mi
+CPU: 0.3 cores (30% of a CPU)
+utility Container:

+Runs the alpine image and executes sleep 3600 to keep the container running.
+Limits:
+Memory: 64 Mi
+CPU: 0.2 cores (20% of a CPU)
+Requests:
+Memory: 32 Mi
+CPU: 0.1 cores (10% of a CPU)
-Volume and Volume Mounts:
+Shared Volume
+The Pod uses an EmptyDir volume, which is a temporary storage space shared between the two containers:

+Name: shared-storage
+Mount Path: /shared-data in both containers
+Size Limit: 256 Mi
-The EmptyDir volume named shared-storage provides temporary shared storage.
-It allows the containers to exchange data through the /shared-data directory.
-This volume is cleared whenever the Pod is deleted, making it a convenient option for temporary storage needs.
+The EmptyDir volume allows data exchange between the containers while the Pod is running.
+When the Pod is deleted, the volume and its contents are also removed.

-Benefits of Using Resource Limits, Requests, and Shared Volumes Efficient Resource Management: By setting limits and requests, we ensure that each container operates within its resource constraints, maintaining stable performance across the cluster.
-Shared Storage: The EmptyDir volume allows data sharing between containers in the same Pod, which can be useful for tasks where temporary data exchange is needed.
-How to Apply This in Your Kubernetes Environment
+Deployment and Testing
-To deploy this Pod, save the YAML configuration to a file (e.g., pod-complete.yaml) and apply it with:
+Deploy the Pod: Save the YAML to a file named pod-complete.yaml and apply it using kubectl:

 bash
 Copy code
 kubectl apply -f pod-complete.yaml
-After deploying, you can explore the resource allocation and shared storage by using commands like:
+Verify the Pod and Resource Allocation: Use kubectl describe to check the resource allocation and volume mounts:

 bash
 Copy code
+kubectl describe pod resource-limited-pod
+Access the Shared Volume:

+Create a file in the shared directory from the utility container:

+bash
+Copy code
+kubectl exec -it resource-limited-pod -c utility -- sh echo "Shared data" > /shared-data/shared-file.txt Verify the file from the web-server container:

+bash
+Copy code
-kubectl describe pod resource-limited-pod kubectl exec -it resource-limited-pod -c web-server -- sh This approach ensures that Kubernetes manages your container resources efficiently and enables inter-container communication through shared volumes.
+kubectl exec -it resource-limited-pod -c web-server -- cat /shared-data/shared-file.txt You should see the content Shared data, confirming that the volume is shared between containers.

-Final Thoughts
-Setting up resource limits and requests in Kubernetes is a best practice for managing resources and optimizing performance.
-With multi-container Pods and shared storage, Kubernetes provides flexibility and scalability for various workloads.

-Feel free to experiment with resource constraints and see how Kubernetes adjusts container behavior.
-If you’re looking to deepen your Kubernetes skills, understanding these foundational concepts is essential!

-Closing
-Mastering Kubernetes resource management and volumes is a valuable skill for any developer or DevOps engineer working with containerized applications.
-Let me know in the comments if you’ve experimented with similar configurations or if you have any questions about this setup.
-Happy coding!
+Summary
+This setup showcases:

+Resource Limits and Requests: Efficient resource management ensures that each container runs within specified CPU and memory constraints.
+Shared Volume: An EmptyDir volume facilitates data sharing between containers, useful for scenarios where temporary data exchange is required.
+Cleanup
+To delete the Pod and release resources:

+bash
+Copy code
+kubectl delete pod resource-limited-pod
+Conclusion
+This project provides a practical setup for managing container resources and shared storage in a multi-container Pod in Kubernetes.
+By using resource limits and shared volumes, we can improve workload efficiency and inter-container communication.

+Feel free to fork this repository and modify the configurations to suit your needs or experiment with different setups!